HendrickZhou/Chirp-EE123/README.md

 for transmission part, your git workflow stays the same.

-for compression part, you need use these commands to pull and push:
+for compression part, you need use different commands:
+-	Pull and push
 ```
 git fetch
 git checkout origin/compression